 Browse by Medical Category

-Dr. Faustman’s earlier research accomplishments include the first introduction of the concept of modifying the antigens on donor tissues to prevent their rejection, a scientific accomplishment that is now in human clinical trials for diverse human diseases treatable with cellular transplants.
+Dr. Faustman earned her MD and PhD from Washington University School of Medicine in St. Louis, Missouri.
 After completing her internship, residency, and fellowships in Internal Medicine and Endocrinology at Mass General, Dr. Faustman became an independent investigator at Mass General and Harvard Medical School in 1987.
 She is a member of the American Association for the Advancement of Science (AAAS) and frequently serves in an advisory capacity to the Institute of Medicine of the National Academies in Washington, DC.

 View recent publications from the Immunobiology Lab at Mass General.
 Some full text publications may require a subscription

 Diabetes Unit Immunobiology Laboratory